radekBednarik/parabot/README.md

   - use this option, if you want to run tagged test/suites in parallel.
 Since actual execution of tests is done by RobotFramework, parallelization in this case means **one tag == one process**.
 In each process are then sequentially run all tests/suites tagged by the same tag.

-Because of the parallel execution of the robotramework run module, the console outputs are bit garbled.
-However, log files are correctly saved to distinct and timestamped directories.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.